Xceptance/xlt-documentation/content/en/load-testing/Manual/440-result-browser.md

 com.xceptance.xlt.output2disk = always
 ```

 By enabling page output to disk, a lot of data will be aggregated.
 To minimize this in load test mode, the property may be set to `onError` so that only the page output that resulted in an error is saved to disk.
-Since this single page on it's own is not always enough to determine what generated the error, we can also set the number of actions previous to the error that should be kept as part of the record (this is set to 3 by default and to `all` in development mode):
+Since this single page on its own is not always enough to determine what generated the error, we can also set the number of actions previous to the error that should be kept as part of the record (this is set to 3 by default and to `all` in development mode):

 ```bash
 #com.xceptance.xlt.output2disk.size = all